gfannes/champ/amp.md

 		- `::{{{item}}}` if `item` does not start with a `{`, using as many `{{{` as necessary to ensure there is no match of `}}}` in `item`
 		- Note that we do not allow empty items in Path, avoiding a conflict with `::` and allowing one to trim trailing `:` as is `&todo: Finish this`
 	- Template Path Parts for defs start with `~`
-		- Eg: the `&!:eta:~date` definition allows you to specify ETA metadata as `&eta:2024-11-06`
+		- Eg: the `&&:eta:~date` definition allows you to specify ETA metadata as `&eta:2024-11-06`
 		- Note: `$` cannot be used as it conflicts with Markdown formula
 - A trailing `!` indicates _exclusivity_.
 This is typically used for status information: something is either _todo_ or _done_, but not both.
 - [?]
 Maybe reverse a path to improve free search?